Poisson / Negative Binomial

 Motivating Example: Patent Citations

 You are studying what predicts how many citations a patent receives.
-Citations are the currency of patent value — more citations typically mean a more influential invention.
-Your data has 50,000 patents, and the citation counts look like this distribution: a huge spike at zero (many patents are never cited), a long right tail (a few blockbuster patents get hundreds of citations), and everything in between.
+Citations are a widely used proxy for patent value — more citations typically suggest a more influential invention.
+Your dataset has 50,000 patents, and the citation counts look like this distribution: a huge spike at zero (many patents are never cited), a long right tail (a few blockbuster patents get hundreds of citations), and everything in between.

 The mean number of citations is 8.2, but the variance is 142.6.
 That gap is a variance-to-mean ratio of about 17:1.